jdavis/jdavis.github.com/_posts/2013-06-22-phil-zimmerman-creator-of-pgp-quote-on-government-and-crypto-from-1996.md

 quantum cryptography.

 In it there is a chapter dedicated to [Pretty Good Privacy][pgp] or more commonly known as PGP.
-PGP was created by [Phil Zimmerman][zimm] in 1991 and turned strong cryptographic practices into something everyone could use.
+PGP was created by [Phil Zimmermann][zimm] in 1991 and turned strong cryptographic practices into something everyone could use.

-In the book it has a quotation from Zimmerman from an interview with a radio show, [High Tech Today][radio], recorded in February 1996, over 17 years ago.
+In the book it has a quotation from Zimmermann from an interview with a radio show, [High Tech Today][radio], recorded in February 1996, over 17 years ago.
 Although it is slightly different in the book, I hunted down the original.
 The interview can still be read in [its entirety][interview].